Origins Lip Remedy Soothing Lip Saver Review

 Review

-Results you may expect from using Origins Lip Remedy Soothing Lip Saver:
+Does Origins Lip Remedy Soothing Lip Saver Work?

-Quite moisturizing: Origins Lip Remedy Soothing Lip Saver has a moisturizing rating of 4.9 out of 10.
+According to CreamScan analysis, Origins Lip Remedy Soothing Lip Saver is quite moisturizing, with a moisturizing rating of 4.9 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a moderate humectancy of 3.7 out of 10, primarily due to the substantial concentration of Butylene Glycol (est. ≈2.5%), and a high occlusivity of 6.1 out of 10, mainly due to the significant content of Beeswax (est. ≈6.0%) and Caprylic/Capric Triglyceride (est. ≈3.0%).